Sequential Fragmentation of C/2025 K1 (ATLAS) After Its Near-Sun Passage: Results

 A later episode of activity is visible in the LOOK monitoring near the end of the observing window.
-A new outburst of the eastern fragment occurred between Nov.\ 21~09{:}57 and Nov.\ 22~09{:}04~UTC, as seen in consecutive r-band frames (logarithmic stretch) obtained on Nov.\ 20, 21, and 22.
+A new outburst of the eastern fragment occurred between Nov.\ 21~09{:}57{ [T$-$T$_p$ = 45.03~days]} and Nov.\ 22~09{:}04~UTC{ [T$-$T$_p$ = 45.98~days]}, as seen in consecutive r-band frames (logarithmic stretch) obtained on Nov.\ 20, 21, and 22{ [T$-$T$_p$ = 44.03–46.03~days]}.
 The Nov.\ 22 image shows a newly developed, compact parabolic coma coincident with the eastern fragment, distinct from the broader, fading dust structures associated with the earlier activity.
-By this date, fragment I had become increasingly diffuse, consistent with its eventual dispersal into a fading cloud rather than a stable condensation.
+By this date, fragment~I had become increasingly diffuse, consistent with its eventual dispersal into a fading cloud rather than a stable condensation.